Rebelbytes/REALTIME-AI-BACKEND/README.md

 # Realtime AI Backend (WebSockets + Supabase) 🤖💬

 ## Overview
-Realtime AI Backend is an asynchronous Python system using FastAPI and WebSockets for real-time AI conversations.
-It stores session data in Supabase and generates post-session summaries, showcasing low-latency interaction, state management, and automation in a single backend.
+Realtime AI Backend is an asynchronous Python system built with FastAPI and WebSockets to enable real-time AI conversations.
+It stores session data in Supabase and automatically generates post-session summaries, demonstrating low-latency communication, multi-turn conversation state management, and backend automation.
+This project serves as a prototype for AI chatbots, customer support assistants, or interactive tutoring systems.

 ---

 ## Features ✨
 - Real-time messaging with token-by-token AI streaming
-- Supports complex LLM interactions (function/tool calls, multi-step workflows)
+- Complex LLM interactions (function/tool calls, multi-step workflows)
-- Session and event logging in Supabase
+- Session and event logging in Supabase for persistence
-- Post-session summary generation
+- Automatic post-session summary generation
-- Simple, interactive frontend
+- Minimal, interactive frontend for testing

 ---